Regent Street Fire

 Demolition work started on the former Kettering Bedding Centre structure on Thursday 23rd May.
 Demolition works are likely to take some weeks and may have to be done in stages.
 The immediate priority continues to be to work towards ensuring it is a safe environment, starting with the removal of the parts of the building that are at risk of collapse.
-More information can be found in this press release.

 A letter was issued to nearby residents on Friday 17th May advising that the site involved in this fire may have had asbestos containing materials (ACM) within the building.
 During fires, ACM may become damaged and depending on the ferocity of the fire, fragments of ACM can be spread by the fire.There is no evidence so far of any contamination outside of the building and Northamptonshire Fire and Rescue advise that any potential spread is likely to be over a limited area, if at all.
-Further information can be found in this letter.

 Kettering Borough Council is arranging a survey and, if required, a clean-up of any ACM spread by the fire which may have fallen as ash and debris over the surrounding area and been deposited on nearby properties, gardens and streets, in conjunction with the premises’ insurers.

 The furniture store premises have been totally destroyed.
 Structural engineers have inspected the building today and are formulating a plan of action so that the structure is made safe and residents are able to return to their homes at the earliest opportunity.